Eva Tanguay: Early life

 Tanguay was born in 1878 in Marbleton, Quebec.
 Her father was a doctor.
 Before she reached the age of six, her family moved from Quebec's Eastern Townships to Holyoke, Massachusetts.
 Her father died soon after.
 While still a child she developed an interest in the performing arts, making her first appearance on stage at the age of eight, circa 1886, at an amateur night in Holyoke.
 In her earliest days she was promoted through a small theater company operated by one Paul C. Winkelmann, a successful 16-year-old multi-instrumentalist who lived next door to her family and who used his influence to give a testimonial benefit show for her at the Holyoke Opera House, a venue which she would return to years later after establishing her own act.

 Two years later, she was touring professionally with a production of a stage adaptation of the popular Frances Hodgson Burnett novel Little Lord Fauntleroy.
 Tanguay eventually landed a spot in the Broadway musical My Lady in 1901.
 The 1904 show The Chaperons started her rise in popularity.
 In 1904 and 1905, her career reached new heights as she starred in The Sambo Girl, which debuted the song "I Don't Care," composed specifically for her.

-By 1905, she was also performing in vaudeville as a solo act, as she would do for much of the remainder of her career.
+The Sambo Girl also starred Melville Collins as Raphael Rubens, Tanguay's romantic interest in the show.
+This began a longterm professional partnership between Tanguay and Collins, with Collins serving as her accompanist in vaudeville for more than a decade and also her sometimes manager.
+He was reportedly the major love of Tanguay's life, although he never returned her feelings and ultimately married Tanguay's niece, Lillian M Skelding, in 1914.
+While Collins died in 1924, years later an urn containing his ashes was placed in Tanguay's casket and they were buried together in 1947.